 Unemployed: Participants are considered unemployed when they respond that they are not employed but are seeking work.
-The unemployment rate is unemployed participants as a proportion of all participants.

 Not In the Labour Force (NILF): Participants are considered Not In the Labour Force (NILF) when they indicate that they are not working and are not looking for work.
-The NILF rate is NILF participants as a proportion of all participants.

-Job placement: A job placement occurs when a participant finds a job, either on their own or with assistance from their provider.
+Job placement: A job placement occurs when a participant finds a job, either on their own or with assistance from their provider, and it is recorded in the department's Employment Services System.